Font Size :

 Once you're done checking and double-checking, give your CV to a friend, family member, or form tutor to look at.
 Often, a fresh pair of eyes will spot any problems you initially missed.

-Choose an appropriate file format
+Choose an appropriate format

 You wouldn't want to put together a professional CV only to be rejected because employers couldn't open your file.